JetBrains/compose-multiplatform/tutorials/Scrollbars/main.md

 ## Theme applying

-The scrollbars support themes to change their appearance.
-Example below shows how to use DesktopTheme.
+Scrollbars support themes to change their appearance.
+The example below shows how to use the DesktopTheme appearance for the scrollbar.

 ```kotlin
 import androidx.compose.desktop.DesktopTheme